 After much deliberation, we finally decided on Lima, Cuzco, the Inca Trail, Machu Picchu, Aguas Calientes, and (via La Paz, Bolivia) the Bolivian and Peruvian sides of Lake Titicaca, the world’s highest navigable lake.
 Miles and Chuck had a few extra vacation days and added a four-night Amazon River cruise to their trip.
 Totes jealous, was I.

-We initially decided on a September trip not only so that we could wrap the trip around Labor Day weekend, thereby using less vacation time, but also because weather conditions for the ideal are typically ideal between the months of July and September.
-A hike in April, say, would be a muddy affair indeed…and that’s assuming that the trail would even be open during the rainiest of months.
+We initially decided on a September trip not only so that we could wrap the trip around Labor Day weekend, thereby using less vacation time, but also because optimal weather conditions for the hike are said to be between the months of July and September.
+A hike in April, say, would be a muddy affair indeed…and that’s assuming that the trail would even be open during the rainiest of months for the region.

 Touchdown in Peru